 In fact, 64% of customers consider confirmation emails to be the most valuable type of email.
 Take the mindset of leading with value, and make sure you send customers these emails instantly and with the relevant information they expect.

-3. Minimise the need for a customer to contact support.
+3. Minimize the need for a customer to contact support.

 Order confirmation emails show your customers the next steps and where to go for assistance.

-Also, by sending the right information to customers, you’ll minimise the number of support calls or chat tickets because shoppers won’t be left wondering where their order is and when it will arrive.
+Also, by sending the right information to customers, you’ll minimize the number of support calls or chat tickets because shoppers won’t be left wondering where their order is and when it will arrive.

 How can you improve your order confirmation emails?